| Editor's

 not specific to women's outfits and applies to chokers worn by either men or

+women.
 Northern Women's Chokers

 by Terry Bousquet